inferno-framework/inferno-framework.github.io/docs/ci-cd-usage.md

 Since [inferno
 execute](/docs/getting-started/inferno-cli.html#running-a-test-kit-in-command-line)
-enables running Inferno tests in CLI, it may be used within a Continuous Integration or Continuous Deployment (CI/CD) pipelines.
+enables running Inferno tests in CLI, it may be used within a Continuous Integration or Continuous Deployment (CI/CD) pipeline.
 The generic steps around automatically running a Test Kit are:

  1. Setup a container or environment with Ruby and Docker